Teriks/pake/docs/source/taskexceptions.rst

 and throwing them from :py:meth:`pake.Pake.run`.

-:py:meth:`pake.run` handles all of the exceptions from :py:meth:`pake.Pake.run` for you and prints the exception information in a way that is useful to the user/developer.
+:py:meth:`pake.run` handles all of the exceptions from :py:meth:`pake.Pake.run` and prints the exception information to **pake.conf.stderr** in a way that is useful to the user/developer.

 Example: